 - Writing an essay

 Any errors are underlined in red, so it is easy to catch these mistakes.
+This is why I also included this extension in the best freshman college hacks because it is a life-saver!
 Grammarly also offers a tone detector, where it can let you know how your writing sounds.

 At the bottom of your writing, you will see a Grammarly symbol and an emoji.
 The emoji will let you know the tone of your writing.